-- 1. Visitors are allowed in the service reception area only.
-Visitors are not allowed in the classrooms, student lounge, or clinic classroom area. - 2.
-Only emergency calls are permitted on the business phone.
-Future Professionals may use the Future Professionals phones for a limited time.
-Please keep your calls to three (3) minutes or less. - 3.
-Cell phones are permitted in the school in assigned areas of the school. - 4.
-Future Professionals may not visit with another Future Professionals who is servicing a client. - 5.
-Future Professionals may not gather around the service desk, service reception area, or offices. - 6.
-Food, drinks, and water bottles are allowed only in the lunchroom. - 7.
-Paul Mitchell The School Arkansas is a smoke-free campus. - 8.
-Stealing or taking school or another's personal property is unacceptable and grounds for termination.
+- 2. Visitors are allowed in the service reception area only.
+Visitors are not allowed in the classrooms, Future Professional lunchroom, or clinic classroom area. - 3.
+Cell phones are permitted in assigned areas of the school.
+Phone calls are not permitted during class time or learning environments such as classrooms or learning zones at any time.
+Calls while clocked in should remain in the assigned area, quiet in tone, and no longer than three (3) minutes. - 4.
+Future Professionals may not visit with another Future Professionals who is working with a clinic classroom guest. - 5.
+Future Professionals may not gather around the service desk, the service reception area, or the offices. - 6.
+Food and drinks are not allowed on clinic classroom, only in the Future Professional breakroom.
+They may have a water bottle with lid. - 7.
+The school is a smoke-free campus.
+Future Professionals may not smoke or vape any substance on school premises. - 8.
+Stealing or taking school property or another's personal property is unacceptable and grounds for termination.